Iwasawa theory of elliptic modular forms over imaginary quadratic fields at non-ordinary primes: Beilinson-Flach elements and factorization

 Let $f$ be our fixed modular form.
 Let $\g$ be a CM Hida family (in the sense of \cite[\S7]{KLZ2}) that has CM over our fixed imaginary quadratic field $K$.
 We fix $N$ to be an integer that is divisible by $N_f$ and the tame level of $\g$.
 Throughout, we assume that $f$ is non-CM.
 In particular, $f$ is not a twist of any member of $\g$.
 Let $0\le j\le k-2$.
 Consider the image of the Rankin-Iwasawa class $_{c}\mathcal{RI}^{[j]}_{m,mpN,1}$ under the compositum of the morphisms

-where the first arrow is the \'etale regulator map composed with the K\"unneth decomposition, the second arrow is given by the moment map $\mom^{k-2-j}$ on the Iwasawa-theoretic sheave on the first component and $\id\otimes \mom^{k-2-j}$ on the second component, the last arrow is given by the obvious projection and (c.f. \cite[Theorem~4.5.1 and Proposition~7.2.1(a)]{KLZ2}).
+where the first arrow is the \'etale regulator map composed with the K\"unneth decomposition, the second arrow is given by the moment map $\mom^{k-2-j}$ (as defined in \cite[\S2.3]{kings}) on the Iwasawa-theoretic sheave on the first component and $\id\otimes \mom^{k-2-j}$ on the second component, the last arrow is given by the obvious projection and $H^1_{\ord}(Np^\infty)^{[k-2]}$ is defined to be (c.f. \cite[Theorem~4.5.1 and Proposition~7.2.1(a)]{KLZ2}).
 We write

 for this image.
 We remark the moment map

 corresponds to the twisting map

 given by the cup-product in with $(N\cdot t_{Np^{r}})^{\otimes (k-2-j)}$, which is Hecke-equivariant as explained in \cite[Theorem~4.5.1(2), Remark 4.5.3]{KLZ2}.